 And perhaps even more important than the goals we choose for ourselves are the reasons that bring us to choose such goals.
 If we regard our goal as our destination, then the reasoning behind our goal may be regarded as our compass.
 A compass that is strongly related to our values, drives, and intentions.

-Starting with Bill Gates, it would be hard to claim that he did not started programing simply because he liked it.
+Starting with Bill Gates, it would be hard to claim that he did not start programming simply because he liked it.
 It is true that at some point Gates understood and to be precise – predicted – the potential of making computers more accessible so the masses could benefit from them.
 But for many years it seems that the key effort was to just capitalize on his high skills and vision.
 That is not to say that this was bad in any way or that there was not a huge contribution from this to us all.
 But it was what it was.

 Finally, Elon Musk also demonstrated a natural evolution, starting with developing a computer game as a kid and moving towards Zip2 and PayPal.
-But Musk stopped as soon as he achieved a fair success and recalculated his path based on a question many of us ask ourselves at some point: What does the world really need?
+But Musk stopped as soon as he achieved fair success and recalculated his path based on a question many of us ask ourselves at some point: What does the world need?

-It may seem as an obvious question, as every entrepreneur asks what does the world need?
+It may seem like an obvious question, as every entrepreneur asks what does the world need?
 What will there be a demand for?
 What can become popular?
 What would people be willing to pay for?

 A similar thought was once spoken by a great American leader, John F. Kennedy: “Ask not what your country can do for you, but what you can do for your country.”
-Wouldn’t a greater, more global leader ask the exact same question as Kennedy, but without limiting it’s vision to any one specific country?
+Wouldn’t a greater, more global leader ask the same question as Kennedy, but without limiting its vision to any one specific country?

 Nevertheless, such a question is not a question for the faint of heart and we all better think twice before confronting it.
-Because once we ask and as soon as we have our answer, we risk facing yet additional questions: “Why we are not doing it?
+Because once we ask and as soon as we have our answer, we risk facing yet additional questions: “Why are we not doing it?
 And why are we doing what we are doing?”
 Honestly, it is fair to say that we might not like the answers that we have.

 No matter how we choose to look at it, what Gates, Jobs, and Musk chose is nothing but impressive, especially since they all had fair goals.
 They put their blood and tears into computers, set aside basic physiological needs like sleep, and cast away the opportunities to diversify their lives.